mattfelten/mattfelten.com/content/post/2014-04-15-creativity.md

 title: Creativity
 ---

 > Think left and think right and think low and think high.
-Oh, the thinks you can think up if only you try! <cite>&mdash; Dr. Seuss</cite>
+Oh, the thinks you can think up if only you try!
+>  <cite>Dr. Seuss</cite>

 The other day I was reading a blog post about the word "creative."
 The noun version.
 The job title.
 In advertising, the creatives are the designers, the copywriters, the photographers.